Athkore/Six-Patches-Of-Pain/README.md

 To build the code, first make sure you have [go 1.16+](https://golang.org/) installed.

+You also need a c/c++ compiler for your target platform installed.
+If the compiler is not set as the standard compiler you will have to set the environment variable `CC` to your c-compiler path, and `CXX` to your c++-compiler path.

 Then install `pb`, `goversioninfo` and `go-xdelta` by running:

 ```bash